Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit

 The bottom panel of Table \ref{table:discrim-occ} reports task-intensity percentiles by major occupation group.
-Management occupations rank high in interpersonal intensity (mean percentile 91) and low in routine cognitive intensity (mean percentile 23), compared with business and financial operations (interpersonal mean 66, routine cognitive mean 55).
+Management occupations rank high in interpersonal intensity (mean percentile of 91) and low in routine cognitive intensity (mean percentile of 23), compared with business and financial operations (interpersonal mean of 66, routine cognitive mean of 55).
 These differences in task content motivate the task-based groupings examined next.